Skip to content

 How to Work Long Head of Biceps?

-The way you position these parts of your body during exercises can really target the long head.
+The way you position these parts of your body during exercises can significantly target the long head of the biceps.

-Hand Position: When you rotate your hand or wrist (a movement called supination or pronation), it changes which part of the muscle works more.
+• Hand Position: Rotating your hand or wrist (a movement called supination or pronation) alters which part of the muscle is engaged.

-For the long head, a more pronated hand position (palm facing down) is effective.
+For the long head, a more pronated hand position (palm facing down) is most effective.

-Forearm Position: The angle of your lower arm affects which part of the bicep you're working.
+• Forearm Position: The angle of your lower arm also affects which part of the bicep you’re working.

 Angling your forearm across your body puts more emphasis on the long head.

-Elbow Position: Keeping your elbows behind your body helps work the long head.
+• Elbow Position: Keeping your elbows behind your body helps engage the long head.

-This is because the long head attaches higher up near the shoulder, and it gets activated more when your bicep is stretched.
+This works because the long head attaches higher up near the shoulder, and it’s activated more when the bicep is stretched.

-To effectively target your long head bicep during workouts, incorporating tools like the Arm Blaster can be a game-changer.
+To effectively target your long head during workouts, incorporating tools like the Arm Blaster can make a huge difference.

-- It's designed to enhance muscle engagement, especially in curls, focusing on the long head.
+• Designed to enhance muscle engagement, especially during curls, the Arm Blaster focuses on the long head.

 FAQs